Magma-Hydrothermal Research at Virginia Tech

 Introduction

-Research on magma-hydrothermal processes has been an integral part of my research since I originally joined the faculty at Georgia Tech in 1971.
-I moved to Virginia Tech in 2006, but still have strong links with Dr. Leonid Germanovich in the School of Civil and Environmental Engineering at Georgia Tech.
-As summarized below, the program focuses mainly on the development of analytical solutions and numerical simulations that address fundamental processes in seafloor hydrothermal systems, and related magmatic processes.
-In addition to the modeling work, however, we have begun to undertake laboratory experiments in fractured geomaterials, and making advective heat flow measurements at ocean ridges.
+Research on magma-hydrothermal processes has been an integral part of my research since I originally joined the faculty at Georgia Tech in 1971 and has continued since moving to Virginia Tech in 2006, The program focuses mainly on the development of analytical solutions and numerical simulations that address fundamental processes in seafloor hydrothermal systems, and related magmatic processes.
+In addition to the modeling work, however, we have undertaken laboratory experiments in fractured ultramafic rocks, and have made advective heat flow measurements at ocean ridges.
+Also of interest are volcano-hydrothermal processes at magmatic arcs, and the role of hydrothermal heat transfer on deep ocean circulation

 Early work on magmatic processes included studies of double diffusive convection during magma generation and crystallization and phreatic eruption mechanisms.
-Current research on magmatic processes is primarily concerned with (1) models of dike emplacement and connection between diking, seismicity and hydrothermal circulation, and (2) models that link magma convection, crystallization and replenishment to hydrothermal heat output.
+Current research on magmatic processes is primarily concerned with (1) models of dike emplacement and the connection between diking, seismicity and hydrothermal circulation, (2) models that link magma convection, crystallization and replenishment to hydrothermal heat output, and (3) magma unrest and magma-hydrothermal processes at arc volcanoes.

 Personnel

-The magma-hydrothermal research program at Virginia Tech is a collaborative effort led by Dr. Robert P. Lowell(full CV), Research Professor, Department of Geosciences and Dr. Leonid Germanovich, Professor, School of Civil and Environmental Engineering.
-In addition, the group includes:
+The magma-hydrothermal research program at Virginia Tech is lead by Dr. Robert P. Lowell(full CV), Research Professor, Department of Geosciences

 Current Graduate Students: